 The fan for airflow can create a cooling and soothing sensation on the patient’s skin.
 It can also increase the airflow around the patient’s face and reduce the feeling of suffocation.
 The fan for airflow can help patients breathe more easily and provide a sense of relief.

-The fan for airflow can be used whenever the patient feels breathless, or when the room is too hot or stuffy.
+The airflow fan can be used whenever the patient feels breathless or when the room is too hot or stuffy.
 The fan should be clean and dust-free, and the patient should be able to turn it on and off as they wish.

 Upright Positioning